Cross-Account Access via CloudFormation

 • Once the stack creation is complete, click Outputs

-• Record the value for the RoleARN for use later in the Dropzone UI where it will be known as "Role ARNs"
+• Record the RoleARN value shown for use later in the Dropzone UI where it will referred to as "Role ARNs"

 Output Role ARN